The Young Shakespeare (14): Ireland, Scotland & Denmark

 The thing about Oxfordians is that they are the most meticulous researchers – they turn over stone several times & check for how it looks for the light, & their research has been invaluable to tell you the truth – team work!

-Finally, in the play Macbeth’s armor-bearer is named Seton.
+One of the most important piecs of local knowledge embedded in the play is that of Macbeth’s armor-bearer being named Seton.
 The legends of Macbeth do not mention any Setons, but Professor Wilson of the University of Edinburgh was astonish’d that “somehow or other” Shakespeare learned that the Setons were the hereditary armor-bearers to the kings of Scotland.
 But of course Shakespeare was on the very Seton spot with King James.